bavla/OpenAlex/Countries/27aug24/README.md

   - and a partition WrldCoYEARG.clu - number of countries that co-authored works with the country cy in the year YEAR for each YEAR in 1990:2023.

-The ZIP file []() contains the co-authorship data as 3D array describing temporal co-authorship network in RDATA format.
+The ZIP file [WrldCoRdata.zip](WrldCoRdata.zip) contains the co-authorship data as 3D array describing temporal co-authorship network in RDATA format.

 The file [ISO2codes.csv](ISO2codes.csv) contains ISO 2 alpha codes of world countries.